Paper

 Abstract

 The efficient hardware implementation of RISC-V Vector (RVV) permutation instructions is complicated by their diverse control mechanisms, despite their necessity for accelerating data-parallel workloads like cryptography.
-This paper proposes a unified microarchitecture
+This paper proposes a

 Research